 - for Microsoft Account, sign-in to https://aka.ms/myrecoverykey from another device to get the recovery key

-- for Work Account sign-in to https://account.activedirectory.windowsazure.com/ from another device and navigate to
+- for a Work Account, sign in to https://account.activedirectory.windowsazure.com/ from another device and navigate to

 Profile > Devices > Select the device > Get Bitlocker keys

-What if you create a Local Account during initial setup?
+What if you create a Local Account during the initial setup?
 (Bitlocker Automatic Encryption…)

-If you have created a Local Account instead of using a Microsoft Account or a Work Account to sign-in during the OOBE setup, even though Device Encryption will trigger the encryption process, it won’t create the key protectors (seal VMK to TPM and create the Recovery Key).
+Suppose you have made a Local Account instead of using a Microsoft Account or a Work Account to sign in during the OOBE setup, even though Device Encryption will trigger the encryption process.
+In that case, it won’t create the key protectors (seal VMK to TPM and start the Recovery Key).

-If you go and check Device Encryption from the Windows Settings menu, you will see that it requires you sign-in with a Microsoft account to finish the encryption.
+If you go and check Device Encryption from the Windows Settings menu, you will see that it requires you to sign in with a Microsoft account to finish the encryption.